I recently wrote about public behaviour and how difficult it has become to navigate shared space. This is a continuation of that argument.

 The most common justification for being on the phone in public is safety.

-It doesn’t quite hold up.
+It does not quite hold up.

 This is not protection.